tonytw1/osm-jigsaw/README.md

 ### Proposed approach

-Starting with a raw OSM extract file, preform a number of independent steps to transform the extract into the desired output format.
+Starting with a raw OSM extract file, preform a number of independent transformations to reach the desired output format.

-#### 1) Extract interesting entities from the input file
+#### 1) Extract interesting entities

 To get the dataset down to manageable size, extract any OSM entities which might represent areas into a working file.